-Report: Microsoft may buy cloud monitoring startup Cloudyn for $50-70M
+Report: Microsoft may buy cloud monitoring startup Cloudyn for $50M-70M

 We’ve reached out to both Cloudyn and Microsoft for comment and have received nearly identical replies in response: “No comment at this time” from a Microsoft spokesperson, and “At this time, no comment,” from Cloudyn’s spokesperson.
 Separately, a source close to the situation tells TechCrunch that nothing has actually been signed yet so that’s a sign that things could shift.

-To date, Cloudyn, which was founded in 2011, has raised $20.5 million according to Crunchbase, from investors that include Carmel Ventures, Infosys and Russia’s Titanium (Calcalist notes a higher funding figure of $22.5 million).
+To date, Cloudyn, which was founded in 2011, has raised $20.5 million, according to Crunchbase, from investors that include Carmel Ventures, Infosys and Russia’s Titanium (Calcalist notes a higher funding figure of $22.5 million).
 This means a $50 million to $70 million price tag is at least more than double, or nearly four times the money raised, and a 10x multiple on revenues, which Calcalist reports at between $5 million and $7 million a year.

+To note, there are other competitors in the same area as Cloudyn, including CloudCheckr, CloudHealth Technologies and RightScale.
+These three have raised about three times as much funding so may be coming in at a higher valuation to acquire.

 Microsoft is one of the biggest players in cloud services by way of its Azure business, which competes against the likes of AWS from Amazon and Google Cloud, amongst many others, vying for business from companies who use the platforms not just for storage, but also to run apps and other services.